Inquisitive bisimulation: Introduction

 Of course, like standard modal logic, inquisitive modal logic provides a general framework that admits various interpretations, each suggesting corresponding constraints on models.
-E.g., an interpretation of \inqml\ as a logic of action is suggested in \cite{IvanoDiss}.
+For instance, an interpretation of \inqml\ as a logic of action is suggested in~\cite{IvanoDiss}.
 In that interpretation, a modal formula $\kbox{?p}$ expresses that whether a certain fact $p$ will come about is pre-determined independently of the agent's choices, while $\ibox{?p}$ expresses that whether $p$ will come about is fully determined by the agent's choices.

 From the perspective of mathematical logic, inquisitive modal logic is a natural generalisation of standard modal logic.
-There, the accessibility relation of a Kripke model associates with each possible world $w\in W$ a set $\sigma(w) \subset W$ of possible worlds, namely, the worlds accessible from $w$; any formula $\phi$ of modal logic is semantically associated with a set $|\phi|_\M \subset W$ of worlds, namely, the set of worlds where it is true; modalities then express relationships between these sets: for instance, $\kbox\phi$ expresses the fact that $\sigma(w)\subseteq|\phi|_\M$.
-In the inquisitive setting, the situation is analogous, but both the entity $\Sigma(w)$ attached to a possible world and the semantic extension $[\phi]_\M$ of a formula are sets \emph{of sets} of worlds, rather than simple sets of worlds.
+In standard modal logic, the accessibility relation of a Kripke model associates with each possible world $w\in W$ a set $\sigma(w) \subset W$ of possible worlds, namely, the worlds accessible from $w$; any formula $\phi$ of modal logic is semantically associated with a set $|\phi|_\M \subset W$ of worlds, namely, the set of worlds where it is true; modalities then express relationships between these sets: for instance, $\kbox\phi$ expresses the fact that $\sigma(w)\subseteq|\phi|_\M$.
+In the inquisitive setting, the situation is similar: we still have a set $\Sigma(w)$ associated with each possible world $w$, and a set $[\phi]_\M$ associated with a formula $\phi$.
+Now, however, both $\Sigma(w)$ and $[\phi]_\M$ are no longer sets of worlds, but sets \emph{of sets} of worlds.
 Inquisitive modalities still express relationships between these two objects: $\kbox\phi$ expresses the fact that $\bigcup\Sigma(w)\in[\phi]_\M$, while $\ibox\phi$ expresses the fact that $\Sigma(w)\subseteq[\phi]_\M$.